FrazTheWizard/TheCProgrammingLanguage/exercises/exercise1-21.md

 the remainder of the division of the rest of the sequence of blanks become spaces

+---
+Not sure if `initMod` is good name for that variable but couldn't think of a better name...

-Also in direct answer to the question, I tink a single blank should be given preference, although I didn't implement it here because I wanted to move on to other questions
+Also in direct answer to the question, I think a single blank should be given preference, although I didn't implement it here because I wanted to move on to more exciting questions

 ## Final Code
 ```c